 Paik's Noodle: jjamppong and jajangmyeon

 Prolific South Korean chef Jong-won Paik has opened his first Australian outpost of the hugely popular Paik's Noodle franchise.
-Try flaming 'gochu jajang', a chilli-spiked black bean broth rich with umami flavour.
+Try super spicy 'gochu jajang', a chilli-spiked black bean broth rich with umami flavour.
 Or slurp up bowls of jjamppong, the iconic seafood noodle bowl you would have seen on countless K-dramas.
-Bowls start at just $11, and Paik's stays open until late.
+Bowls start at $15.80, and Paik's stays open until late.

 A woman in a white top lifting some noodles off a plate.